Hispanic Heritage Month: Celebrating Latino Culture and History

 Corporate Support for Hispanic Employees

-Aflac’s
+Aflac’s Recognition

 Aflac isn’t just about those catchy duck ads; they’re also making serious strides in diversity.
-Recognized by the LATINA Style 50 Report as one of the 50 Best Companies for Latinas to Work for 21 years straight, Aflac is the real deal.
-Latinx employees at Aflac aren’t just filling seats; they’re leading the charge on the internal Diversity Council and even holding senior executive roles.
+Recognized by the LATINA Style 50 Report as one of the 50 Best Companies for to Work for 21 years straight, Aflac is the real deal. employees at Aflac aren’t just filling seats; they’re leading the charge on the internal Diversity Council and even holding senior executive roles.
 That’s what we call representation!

 But Aflac’s support for the Hispanic community doesn’t stop at the office.
-They’re all in on local events too, like sponsoring the Tri-City Latino Festival.
+They’re all in on local events too, like sponsoring the Tri-City Latino .
 Because why not celebrate Latino Heritage Month with some flair and community spirit?

 American Airlines’ Latin Diversity Network